Kaushikjas10/Liquefaction-XGBoost-SHAP-Jas-Dodagoudar/README.md

 # Liquefaction-XGBoost-SHAP-Jas-Dodagoudar
 This repository is associated with interpretable liquefaction potential assessment model.
 This model is developed by using XGBoost and SHAP.
-The CPT database used to developed the model was CPT.
+The CPT database was used to developed the model.
 This CPT database is collected from Boulanger and Idriss (2014, 2016).

 This repository contains these files: processed dataset, Model D, SHAP explainer, and a few developed codes.